mentalisttraceur/robotframework-dependencylibrary/README.rst

     *** Test cases ***
     A Test that Depends on an Entire Test Suite Passing Depends on suite  Some Test Suite Name
-        Log  The rest of the keywords in this test will run as normal.
+        Log  The rest of the keywords will run if that whole suite passed.

 Skipped Dependencies